top of page

 DEVELOPMENT OF NEW METHODS FOR INCORPORATING HUMAN BEHAVIOUR IN EPIDEMIC MODELLING

 Human behaviour has not always traditionally been incorporated in epidemiological models, however, it can often be an important determinant.
 Emily has previously worked with qualitative researchers and modelled human behaviour in relation to farmer treatment choices for disease prevention and in response to mitigation measures during the COVID-19 pandemic.
 We are interested in working more in this area and trying to incorporate this where possible across all areas of our research.
+Emily co-organised a workshop on this topic which resulted in a publication presenting the main challenges identified in this emerging field.

 People with Masks